Defining A Fogbow – The Rainbow’s Less Glamorous Cousin

 Unlike rain, however, the smaller-sized droplets in fog cause less diffraction (bending) of light, which means a smaller separation into constituent spectral colors.

-This means the light viewed by the observer is seen as primarily white (the combination of all spectral colors).
+This means the light viewed by the observer appears primarily white (the combination of all spectral colors).

 The conditions and specific characteristics of any fogbow may vary from one occurrence to another.
 However, the process described here, as well as the requirements that need to be in place for the phenomenon to occur, always remains the same.